seanwang0/2DShooter/README.txt

-# 2DShooter
-2-D top down shooter matches playable on the user terminal - C++
+Oldschool 2d top-down shooter that uses various maps from FPS's such as COD and Valorant.

-*IMPORTANT* Program requires ncurses library *IMPORTANT* How to compile with ncurses: g++ Simulator.cpp -lncurses -std=c++11
+*IMPORTANT* Program requires ncurses library *IMPORTANT* How to compile with ncurses: g++ 2DShooter.cpp -lncurses -std=c++11

 Terminal input takes the map file you decide to use as its only argument.
 Example : ./a.out COD_Shipment.txt